• Skip to primary navigation

 • 2 ½ teaspoon Active Dry Yeast

-• 6 tablespoon Non Dairy Butter, melted + cooled I used Earth Balance
+• 6 tablespoon Non-Dairy Butter, melted and cooled I used Country Crock Plant Butter Sticks

 • 4-4 ½ Cups All Purpose Flour

-• 2 tablespoon Non Dairy Butter, melted (for brushing)
+• 3 tablespoon Non-Dairy Butter, melted (for brushing)

 Instructions

-• In a large mixing bowl, combine warm plant milk and sugar.
-Add the yeast and stir.
-Let sit for 5 minutes.
+• In a large mixing bowl, combine warm non-dairy milk, sugar and yeast.
+Stir and set aside for yeast to bloom for 5 minutes.

-• After 5 minutes, add 6 tablespoons of melted non dairy butter and stir to combine.
+• Add melted non-dairy butter and stir to combine.

-• Add 4 cups of flour and the salt.
-Stir until a shaggy dough forms.
-Turn the dough out onto a floured counter top and knead until the dough is smooth, adding a little flour as you go to keep the dough from sticking to the counter.
+• Add 4 cups of flour and salt.
+Stir until a shaggy dough forms then turn the dough out onto a floured countertop and knead for 5 minutes or until the dough is smooth.
+Add a little flour as you go to keep the dough from sticking to the counter.
 You may need up to ½ cup more flour.

-• Place the dough into a lightly oiled bowl and cover with a damp dish towel and let rise until the dough doubles in size.
-1 to 1 ½ hours.
+• Place the dough into a lightly oiled bowl and cover with a dish towel and let rise until the dough doubles in size, 1 ½-2 hours.

 • Line 2 baking sheets with parchment.

 • Lightly flour your work surface and turn the dough onto it.
-Pat the dough into a rectangle that is about ¼ inch thick.
-Using a biscuit cutter that is about 2 ½ inches in diameter, cut as many circles as possible from the dough.
-Peel the scrap away and put it in a pile.
+Pat the dough into a rectangle that is between ¼" and ½" inch thick.
+Using a biscuit cutter that is about 2 ¾ inches in diameter, cut as many circles as possible from the dough.
+Peel the scrap away and gently press it into a pile and cover with a dish towel.

 • Repeat the with the scrap until no more dough remains.
 Your last few may look a little wonky, but they will still taste great.

-• Brush the tops of the rolls with non dairy butter and cover the baking trays with dish cloths to let the rolls rise for about 30 minutes.
+• Brush the tops of the rolls with non-dairy butter and cover the baking trays with dishcloths to let the rolls rise for 30 minutes.

 • Preheat oven to 350* after the rolls have been proofing for 25 minutes.
-When the oven is preheated bake the rolls for 25-27 minutes or until they are lightly golden.
+When the oven is preheated bake the rolls on the middle and top racks of your oven for 23-26 minutes or until they are lightly golden.

 Let me know how you liked this recipe!